MorrellLAB/DoesNaughtCompute/10xgenomic_sequencing/README.md

 This is 10x genomic resequencing data analysis lecture instructed by Dr. John Garbe in UMGC.
-If anyone has further questions about 10X they can contact me or one of the 10X service managers:
+If anyone has further questions about 10X they can contact Dr. John Garbe(jgarbe@umn.edu,(612) 624-7427) or one of the 10X service managers:

 Shea Anderson
 10X exome, genome, and de novo assembly service manager